Changes to Firearms Registration

 Under the new legislation, anyone who is not legally blind may now register a firearm.
 Instead of submitting proof of meeting a vision standard, registrants will be asked to certify that they are not legally blind.
 Pursuant to D.C.
 Official Code § 7-1009(1), the term "blind person" means, and the term "blind" refers to, a person who is totally blind, has impaired vision of not more than 20/200 visual acuity in the better eye and for whom vision cannot be improved to better than 20/200, or who has loss of vision due wholly or in part to impairment of field vision or to other factors which affect the usefulness of vision to a like degree.
 Please note that if FRS determines there are reasonable grounds to believe that the certification is not accurate, FRS may require the applicant to obtain a certification from a licensed optometrist that the applicant meets the vision requirement.

-- Possession of the registered firearm;
+- Possession of the previously-registered firearm(s);